-There is such a fascinating, herbal-like quality about cooking and grilling with banana leaves.
+There is such a fascinating, herbal-like quality about cooking and grilling with banana leaves like I experienced when I made this Grilled Salmon and Shrimps in Banana Leaves.
 The ginger-like aroma from the flavored seasonings and steam hits your face softly; as you peel open the char-burnt leaves.
 Once you slip a spoon, the fish fillet feels silky smooth.
 As you pair a moist chunk of salmon with a spoonful of boiled rice, the simple, freshly cooked flavors are sublime.
 You’ll ask yourself why you don’t do this more often.

 A while ago, I took a “Cooking with Banana Leaves” class with Chef Romy Dorotan at Purple Yam Restaurant in Brooklyn.
 As he demonstrated to us how to cook with banana leaves, Chef Romy said “Banana leaves are the original organic, recyclable packaging for snacks or various cooked foods.
 And this biodegradable wrap comes with the side benefit of adding aroma to the food packaged, steamed, grilled or baked in it.
 Very young leaves are preferred, when available, because they are more supple and fragrant.”